View Details Explore Now →

 The Third Deadly Sin: Neglecting Policy Limits

-Underinsuring your fleet is a recipe for disaster.
+UnderInsuring your fleet is a recipe for disaster.
 Liability limits must be adequate to protect your assets in case of a major accident.
 Are you truly prepared to cover legal fees, medical expenses, and lost wages?
 I will explain later why most companies lie about this…

 Executive Insight: Consider an umbrella policy for extra liability protection.